sponticelli/LiteNinja-Tween/README.md

 ```

 ### Extensions
-Lite Tween provides some extensions to tween objects.
+LiteNinja Tween provides some extensions to tween objects.

 ```cs
 var to = Vector3.one * Random.Range(1f, 5f);